3 days in Amsterdam is definitely not enough to see all of this beautiful city.

 Amsterdam is one of the more expensive cities you can visit in Europe.
 Prices here are above the average for the rest of the Netherlands and high in general compared to other European countries.

 You will need to budget for your trip to Amsterdam, otherwise, you could find yourself spending more than you intended!

 The prices in the Netherlands can be expensive, but it’s nowhere near as bad as 3 days in Oslo is for your bank balance!
-Eating out can eat into your budget, but with plenty of options, including lots of vegan restaurants in Amsterdam, you can keep costs down if you’re sensible.
+Eating out can eat into your budget, but with plenty of options, you can keep costs down if you’re sensible.

 Below are the average prices for the essential services you will use during your three days in Amsterdam.

 They take into account what you need to visit the city comfortably and don’t include take extras such as tours, nights out, souvenirs/clothing.
 They are deemed as ‘non-essential’ extras!